austraLYSIS and SOMA ARTS

 austraLYSIS The Electroband Roger Dean Hazel Smith Members HearSeeRead Buy:Releases Historical soundsRite journal

-"phenomenal musicianship" (Sydney Morning Herald); "cutting edge...eclectic...consummate" (BBC Radio 3); "a fascinating complex interaction of ... sonic patterns of textural virtuosity" (Sydney Morning Herald). austraLYSIS (Will Luers, video, programming; Hazel Smith, text; and Roger Dean, sound) won the 2018 international Robert Coover Prize for their recombinant intermedia work novelling.
+"phenomenal musicianship" (Sydney Morning Herald); "cutting edge...eclectic...consummate" (BBC Radio 3); "a fascinating complex interaction of ... sonic patterns of textural virtuosity" (Sydney Morning Herald); "Visionary and voluminous" (Jazzword 2024). austraLYSIS (Will Luers, video, programming; Hazel Smith, text; and Roger Dean, sound) won the 2018 international Robert Coover Prize for their recombinant intermedia work novelling.
 INFO.

 Events(Australia and Abroad) and Recent Works

-Events/Sydney performances: 20240315 Dualling released on Earshift 085: see below (supported by Create NSW)!
-202402 pre-release of Trumpet Pelog (from Dualling), on Bandcamp, and an Earshift sampler item track 10 ; Roger Dean/Matt McMahon played a 2 piano set Monday Confessions Sydney 20240212: see the 'hymn-sheet'prepared by composer-host Guy Gross here. austraLYSIS presented 20231114 at Tempe Jets , 202312 at Monday Confessions.
+Events/Sydney performances: austraLYSIS' Next NSW appearance: 20241112 for Newcastle Improvised Music Association.
+2024:the new Listening Room page on Bandcamp is progressively including Hazel Smith and Roger Dean's series of text/sound works made for the historic ABC programme of the same name.
+202403 Dualling released on Earshift 085: see below (supported by Create NSW)!
+An Earshift sampler release presented one of its pieces on track 10 ; Roger Dean/Matt McMahon played a 2 piano set at Monday Confessions Sydney 202402: see the 'hymn-sheet'prepared by composer-host Guy Gross here. austraLYSIS presented 20231114 at Tempe Jets , 202312 at Monday Confessions.
 In current performances, and earlier at People's Republic (20230507) we're presenting pieces from Dualling in old and new versions (duos of people, person/media, person/machine).202310: Roger Dean presented a "Hook" public lecture/performance (Sydney Conservatorium), on creativity in music.
 See the video. austraLYSIS (Torbjörn Hultmark and Roger Dean) appeared in Scotland and England, 202310.
-202305 Sandy and Roger appeared at the AI for U festival, and Roger played piano in TAKA, with Trevor Brown (winds) and Clayton Thomas (bass) at Tempe Jets.
-Our piece Dolphins in the Reservoir was shortlisted (5 from 50) for the 2023 international new media writing prize and presented at the Electronic Literature Conference, Coimbra, Portugal (202307), and the online Wild Media (USA) conference.
-At the Art Gallery of New South Wales (202209), Dean presented his new work for 1 live/two virtual pianos), Regeneration: human-machine-human, responding to Katie Paterson's Earth Moon Earth installation (using a Disklavier automated grand piano).
-It was also heard 202212 in MARCS Institute's new performance space.

 LATEST MAJOR WORKS

 Hazel Smith's ECLIPTICAL (2022), a volume of poetry (with associated multimedia work), available as book/ebook from Spineless Wonders.
-Hazel was in performance, in conversation with critic Anne Brewster, and with appreciation by Joy Wallace, consideration of the multimedia by Roger Dean, and a Q&A, at Spineless Wonders' writers series 202206 view ONLINE.
+The online launch of the book, “Snuggling up with Spineless”, in July 2022, view ONLINE features Hazel, Anne Brewster, Joy Wallace and Roger Dean and a Q&A.

 The flyer describing the work is here.
 Order a copy here.